pramonettivega/getting_started_ndp/getting_started.md

 - RAM: 16GB
 - GPU type: NVIDIA-GeForce-GTX-1080-Ti

 Secondly, we have the choice to mount a shared memory folder into our pod, particularly for applications utilizing PyTorch.
-Since our sample project does not involve the use of the PyTorch library, the checkbox for this feature can be omitted.
+Since our sample analysis involves the use of the PyTorch library, we must select the checkbox for this feature.

-The next component we must select is an appropiate [Docker Image](https://docs.docker.com/get-started/overview/) tailored for the specific requirements of the project.
+The next component we must select is an appropiate [Docker Image](https://docs.docker.com/get-started/overview/) tailored for the specific requirements of the project we are working on.
 This ensures that the server loads all the necessary libraries and dependencies crucial for the project's execution.
-Given that our project relies on the TensorFlow library, we opt for the *CUDA* image to ensure compatibility and optimal performance.
+For this sample analysis, we have provided an image which will create a directory within JupyterLab with the data and our sample analysis Jupyter Notebook once will launch our instance.
+Make sure to select *Physics Guided Machine Learning Starter Code*.

 The final aspect of our resource allocation involves selecting the processor architecture.
 In this case, due to the utilization of CUDA in our project, we must choose an amd64 architecture.